PowerBiDevCamp/AppOwnsDataMultiTenant/Docs/Readme.md

 these steps, you will require a Microsoft 365 tenant in which you have permissions to create and manage Azure AD applications and security groups.
-You will also need Power BI Service administrator permissions to configure Power BI settings to give service principals to ability to access the Power BI Service API.
-If you do not have a Microsoft 365 environment for testing, you can create one for free by following the steps in [Create a Development Environment for Power BI Embedding](https://github.com/PowerBiDevCamp/Camp-Sessions/raw/master/Create%20Power%20BI%20Development%20Environment.pdf).
+You will also need Power BI Service administrator permissions to configure tenant-level settings for Power BI to give service principals to ability to access the Power BI Service API.
+If you do not have a Microsoft 365 environment for development and testing, you can create one with free trial licenses by following the steps in [Create a Development Environment for Power BI Embedding](https://github.com/PowerBiDevCamp/Camp-Sessions/raw/master/Create%20Power%20BI%20Development%20Environment.pdf).

-To set up the **AppOwnsDataMultiTenant** application for testing, you will need to configure a Microsoft 365 environment by completing the following tasks.
+To set up the **AppOwnsDataMultiTenant** application for testing, you will need to configure a Microsoft 365 environment with an Azure AD tenant by completing the following tasks.

-1. Create an Azure AD security group named **Power BI Apps**
+-   Create an Azure AD security group named **Power BI Apps**

-2. Configure Power BI tenant-level settings for service principal access
+-   Configure Power BI tenant-level settings for service principal access

-3. Configure Power BI tenant-level settings to enable service principal profiles
+-   Configure Power BI tenant-level settings to enable service principal profiles

-4. Create the Azure AD Application for the **AppOwnsDataMultiTenant** Application
+-   Create the Azure AD Application for the **AppOwnsDataMultiTenant** Application

-The following three sections will step through each of these setup tasks.
+The following sections will walk you through each of these setup tasks.

 ### Create an Azure AD security group named Power BI Apps